 The First 48 Hours for Baby

-First 2-hours after birthQuiet-alert: The perfect opportunity to establish breastfeeding.
+First 2-hours after birthQuiet and alert: The perfect opportunity to establish breastfeeding.
 Evidence shows that babies “imprint” on their first oral experience, and will remember this later.
 Breastfeeding at this point can also help stop postpartum bleeding.
 Consider the first feedings as “practice” for both mom and baby.
-Even if baby only licks or nuzzles, it is helping to orient baby toward the breast and stimulates milk-producing hormones in the mother.
+Even if your baby only licks or nuzzles, it is helping to orient baby toward the breast and stimulates milk-producing hormones in the mother.

-Next 12 hoursDeep sleep: This is the time for both mother and baby to rest and recover from the birth.
-The breast should be offered every 2-3 hours during the day and every 4-5 hours a night, altering with waking techniques, such as unbundling and bringing baby into an upright position (doll-eyes effect).
+Next 12 hoursDeep sleep: This is the time for both you and your baby to rest and recover from the birth.
+The breast should be offered every 2-3 hours during the day and every 4-5 hours a night.
 Most babies do fine with very little to eat during this period.
-(Protocol: Blood sugar with no feeding for 5-6 hours.)

 Warning Signs for BABYCall your doctor immediately if your baby has any of the following:

 - Temperature over 99.5° or under 97.5°F axillary, or over 100.4° or under 98.4°F rectal

 - Respiratory difficulty (noisy “grunting” on the exhale, flaring nostrils with each breath, ribs stick out when inhaling) or becomes blue or grey in the torso and head

 - Becomes yellow or orange in the skin or eyes in the first 24 hours